Post-conviction remedies, South Carolina, Post- Conviction Relief Act

 Part II of this article provides a brief historical overview of post-conviction relief in South Carolina, followed by a similarly brief introduction to South Carolina's current post-conviction relief process in Part III.
 Then, Parts IV through VIII explain South Carolina's post-conviction relief procedure in detail.

 Blume, John H. and Paavola, Emily C., "A Reintroduction: Survival Skills for Post-Conviction Practice in South Carolina" (2010).
 Cornell Law Faculty Publications.
-Paper 158.
+158.

 John H. Blume & Emily C. Paavola, "A Reintroduction: Survival Skills for Post-Conviction Practice in South Carolina", 4 Charleston Law Review (2010)